Masks seem to be working to fight the virus, even as some refuse them and US deaths near 100,000 - Local News 8

 Many reopenings also are contingent on testing and data showing that the transmission of the virus is low.
 But the accuracy of some tests has been called into question.

-Antibody tests used to determine if people have been infected in the past with Covid-19 might be wrong up to half the time, the US Centers for Disease Control and Prevention said in new guidance posted on its website.
+Antibody tests used to determine whether people have been infected in the past with Covid-19 might be wrong up to half the time, the CDC said in new guidance posted on its website.

 Health care providers might need to test people twice, the CDC said.
 The tests that look for evidence of an immune response to infection are not accurate enough to make policy decisions.